Basic Leak Tips

 - Don’t flush medicines down the toilet or garbage disposal (unless label instructs you to do so).
 Search for tips on how to properly dispose of these unused medicines.

-Never dispose of the following down your sinks or toliets:
+In addition to the above “Don’ts”, Never dispose of the following down your sinks or toliets:

 - Nail Polish